Policies for French & Francophone Studies Graduate Students

 *Please check with the Graduate School of Arts and Sciences for the fee amount, as it changes each academic year.

-Departmental and Graduate School policy requires that all dissertation-level students remain in the Philadelphia area regardless of their funding status.
-Exceptions may be made on an ad hoc basis if a student shows convincingly that his or her dissertation research necessitates residence somewhere else, and in any case for not more than one year.
+In most cases, dissertation level students are expected to remain in the Philadelphia area regardless of their funding status.
+Exceptions may be made on an ad hoc basis if a student shows convincingly that his or her dissertation research necessitates residence somewhere else.
 This policy does not apply to academic exchange programs.

 In cases in which a student's dissertation research clearly requires residence outside the Philadelphia area, the student should present to the Graduate Group a convincing and well-documented case to this effect.
 Documentation should include a cover letter explaining the student's research plans; a list of the libraries, archives, or other institutions where the student will conduct research; a list of the materials the student expects to use; an outline of the student's schedule for dissertation chapter submissions; and any other supporting documentation that the Graduate Group deems appropriate.